anwesanpal/SAGENet_demo/README.md

 ## Prerequisite

-1. This demo has been tested using Python3.8 with PyTorch 1.9.0 on NVIDIA GeForce RTX 2080Ti with CUDA 11.0.
+This demo has been tested using Python3.8 with PyTorch 1.9.0 on NVIDIA GeForce RTX 2080Ti with CUDA 11.0.

+## Steps

-2. (Recommended) Create a virtual environment using virtualenv or conda:
+1. (Recommended) Create a virtual environment using virtualenv or conda:
 ```
 virtualenv sagenet_env --python=python3.8
 source sagenet_env/bin/activate